HomeMarketingHow to Market on a Tiny Budget

 The smartest budget marketers think beyond this month’s sales.
 They build assets that keep working long after the initial effort.

-SEO on a Shoestring
+SEO on a shoestring

 SEO doesn’t require expensive tools or agencies.
 It requires patience and consistency.
 Start with on-page basics: descriptive titles, meta descriptions, and headers that actually describe your content.